Wednesday, December 4, 2019

 The director of the Institute of Legal medicine (IMELCF) who ran the forensics of this case, Humberto Mas, stated that he came up with a theory that can explain the manner in which the (few) remains were found.
 He stated that there is a possibility that the bodies were found cut up and dismembered, due to the use of Lime treatment"Much depends on the quantity and quality of the lime used, but the action can be a matter of days".
 Lime is typically a mixture of calcium hydroxide and sodium or potassium hydroxide.
 All corrosive materials.
 If the bodies had been covered in Lime, its corrosive actions would cause the limbs and extremities to separate from the rest of the body, and fall off.
 Lime can dissolve human remains quickly, leaving no traces.
 This could perhaps help explain the separated foot that was found, which showed no sign of having been physically cut off with a knife, or been torn by an animal.
 The process of decomposing a body in lime would only take several days, this doctor stated.
 But there would be a fine time balance, because lime can dissolve bones in no time into unrecognizable small fragments.
 The bones that were found were not affected like that.
 They were intact and upon microscopic inspection did not seem to be dissected or shot or knifed, nor gnarled on by animals.
 An autopsy report from September 19th, 2014 states about the bones: "In turn, all of them had a white coloration that tells us about two facts: that they were exposed to the sun for a long time or that the burial site corresponded to the terrain of very basic chemical elements, affecting the phosphates and calcium carbonates of each one of the bony elements, causing whitish coloration."
 Forensic investigators hint both directly and indirectly at the process of "bleaching", and link it to the discovery of traces of phosphorus found all over Kris' bones and to the (intentional) use of chemicals.

 Nevertheless, the cause of the chemical treatment of the bones from Kris has never been officially explained.
+Necessary follow up tests were never ordered by Betzaida Pittí and she never justified why this was.
+And so people debate what may have caused this 'bleached' bone look.
 There was not enough sun to bleach them at the time (rain season and they were in the cloud forest) and sun-bleached bones do look a bit different normally than the pelvis of Kris.
 Lime is sometimes attributed to fertilizing of coffee plantations, but these are not located in the more wild area where Kris and Lisanne disappeared or where these bones were found.
 There was also no natural potassium found in the soil where they were discovered.
 So, the autopsy specialist in this case (a Panamanian) stated at the time that purposely used Lime or another corrosive means was an acceptable explanation, as it quickly dissolves ligaments and such, and this is in fact a method where one can find severed foots or limbs without signs of damage on the bone.
 Of course, that isn't definitive proof either.
 But bacteria and mosquitoes and such don't sever a whole foot from a corpse..
 And like I wrote already earlier, there is also a small chance that the feet and hands and heads came off due to disarticulation of soft tissueBut the very short time frame of their deaths may make this scenario less likely..
 The IMELCF forensic anthropologist said that there’s a good reason why the Public Ministry is being so secretive about the autopsies: “The low number of bones, the lack of marks on them, and the presence of bleaching—all of those could suggest the use of lime, or a similar chemical, to speed up decomposition.”
 And he’s seen this done before, in cases involving Mexican cartels.
 “Their sicarios [hitmen] will use lime to break down corpses in a hurry,” he explains.
 The Holandesas' remains “present similar characteristics” he says, to those of cartel victims he’s examined.
 Although farmers in the region have access to corrosive substances such as lime or comparable substances (who use it for instance when burying dead animals or to balance soil acidity levels, allowing plant roots to absorb phosphorus more efficiently).
 “Findings like these are often due to human processing [of the corpses],” said also Carl Weil.
 “Lime or even lye,” could have been used in the Kremers-Froon case, based on the “limited remains and their condition”.
 Search teams hunting for Kris and Lisanne also hoovered up other human remains found in the area, likely from a “washed-out indigenous cemetery,” according to the IMELCF source.
 However, not even these older bones showed signs of bleaching, says the medical examiner, who personally studied all the related bone fragments in the case.
 “I just can’t tell you it was an accident,” he says of the Holandesas, “because the science does not support that conclusion.”
 Adela Coriat, a good and truth-seeking reporter from one of Panama’s largest newspapers, has investigated the possible use of quicklime in the Holandesas case in detail.
 “If I could get that far on my own, surely the authorities could have taken things to the next level.
 They could’ve subpoenaed sales records, and cross referenced [lime] buyers with known suspects.
 But they didn’t seem to care.”
 She has interviewed investigators who stated that the few bone remains of the girls that were brought back contained inorganic fertilizer or calcium compounds.

 Footnote about lime however...